sudorook/snippets/ffmpeg.md

 first subtitle stream as the default.
 To set the (n+1)th stream as default instead, use `dispostition:s:n default` instead.

+To unset a stream as default, use `disposition:s:n 0`.

 ## Concatenate videos